DKISTDC/dkist/docs/howto_guides/sample_data.rst

 =======================================

 The Python tools provide a few different partial datasets as sample data, these are used in documentation and examples.
-This how to guide will show you how to download the complete data for these datasets.
+This how to guide will show you how to download the complete data for these datasets, or let you change the dataset for a different one.

 Searching for and downloading the ASDF file